reyhanl/TestNawaTech/README.md

 4. run the project

 > If you find your chart in the purchase history page to be flat as I expected it to be, please let me know so I can confirm your order.
-As the previous sentence might suggest, the chart will only count a completed transaction.
+As the previous sentence might suggest, the chart will only count a completed transaction or you can confirm/finish the order yourself by clicking the cell then finish (I add it for testing purpose).

 ## Notes